CSB-book/CSB/python/solutions/Singh2015_pseudo.md

 I : 0.191
 ```

 **Hints** as always, the key is to choose the right data structure.
-For each `Line`, we need to keep track of all the recombination rates for `W` (wounded) and `I` (infected).
-For example, we could build a dictionary of dictionaries in which the first dictionary is indexed by `Line`, and the inner dictionary by the status (`W` or `I`); we could simply append all the rates to a list and average at the end.
+For each `Line`, you need to keep track of all the recombination rates for `W` (wounded) and `I` (infected).
+For example, you could build a dictionary of dictionaries in which the first dictionary is indexed by `Line`, and the inner dictionary by the status (`W` or `I`); then, append all the rates to a list and average at the end.

 **Pseudocode**: